How healthy are you?

-After 6 weeks enjoying time off school, it seems a shame that so many children return to school only to be plagued by various illnesses – the common cold, a cough or even a tummy bug.
+After having had spent time away from school, it seems a shame that so many children return to school only to be plagued by various illnesses – the common cold, a cough, tummy bugs or other viral infections.
 So why does this happen?

-For the past 6 weeks these children have been out and about, coming into contact with all kinds of different people and places, and maybe even travelling abroad.
-It seems inevitable that they’ll pick up some bugs along the way, and as soon as everyone is back in the same building within close proximity with each other, these bugs can quickly spread.
+Normally during school holidays these children have been out and about, coming into contact with all kinds of different people and places, and maybe even traveling abroad.
+It seems inevitable that they'll pick up some bugs along the way, and as soon as everyone is back in the same building within close proximity to each other, these bugs can quickly spread.
 Just ask a teacher!

-The first few weeks at school can also wear younger children out after such a long break, leaving them a bit tired, run down and vulnerable to infection.
+The first few weeks or even months at school can also wear younger children out after being away for some time, leaving them a bit tired, run down and vulnerable to infection.

 The most important things you can do for any type of common illness is to make sure your child gets plenty of rest, feed them nourishing food and keep a close eye on their symptoms.

-Don’t be afraid to keep them off school for a day or two – not only will this help them recover, but it will also reduce the risk of other children caching the same bug.
+Don’t be afraid to keep them off school for a day or two too – not only will this help them recover, but it will also reduce the risk of other children catching the same bug.

 Make sure they eat lots of fruit and vegetables – one of the easiest ways to do this is through a tasty soup or smoothie.
 This broccoli, kale and potato soup is packed full of immune-boosting vitamin C!
 Other vitamin c rich foods include oranges, red peppers, Brussels sprouts, strawberries and grapefruit.
 This will help to strengthen the immune system to fight off the illness quicker.

-If you’re struggling to get enough vitamin C into your kid’s diet, try our Nature-C vitamin C supplement which can be used by children aged 6 and over.
+If you're struggling to get enough vitamin C into your kid's diet, try our Nature-C vitamin C supplement for kids which can be used by children aged 4 and over.

 Staying hydrated is important too, especially if your child is suffering from a tummy bug.
 The common recommendations for water intake are: